AdobeDocs/commerce-knowledge-base.en/help/how-to/general/reset-environment-on-cloud.md

 # Reset environment on Adobe Commerce on cloud infrastructure

 This article shows different scenarios of rolling back an environment on Adobe Commerce on cloud infrastructure.
+>[!NOTE]
+>
+>This guide applies to all Cloud Starter environments and only Integration environments on Cloud Pro.

 Choose the most appropriate for your case: